ganeti/ganeti/doc/walkthrough.rst

 data on its primary node (i.e. not showing as degraded).
 If so, you can simply run::

-  node1# gnt-instance migrate --cleanup instance1
+  $ gnt-instance migrate --cleanup %instance1%
   Instance instance1 will be recovered from a failed migration.
 Note that the migration procedure (including cleanup) is **experimental** in this version.
 This might impact the instance if anything goes wrong.
-Continue? y/[n]/?: y
+Continue? y/[n]/?: %y%
   Mon Oct 26 19:13:49 2009 Migrating instance instance1
   Mon Oct 26 19:13:49 2009 * checking where the instance actually runs (if this hangs, the hypervisor might be in a bad state)
   Mon Oct 26 19:13:49 2009 * instance confirmed to be running on its primary node (node2)